Herbal Ingredients in Chinese Medicine for acne

 Botanical Name: Gleditsia Sinensis

-As well as killing parasites and dispelling phlegm, Chinese honey locust has multiple benefits for acne-prone skin.
-Promoting healthy blood circulation, it helps to reduce swelling and discharge pus.
-By encouraging acne to come to a head, the dried thorn helps to resolve blemishes sooner.
+Chinese honey locust benefits acne-prone skin by promoting healthy blood circulation, helping to reduce swelling by breaking up blood stagnation.
+This action can encourage acne to come to a head, helping resolve blemishes sooner.

 Zi Hua Di Ding